huawei-noah/SMARTS/ultra/competition/starting_kit/README.md

    ```bash
    $ python evaluation/evaluate.py local --submission-dir agents/my_agent/ --evaluation-scenarios-dir scenarios/example_scenarios/ --scores-dir ./my_scores/
    ```
-   > This will evalute the agent in the `my_agent` directory on the scenarios in the `scenarios/example_scenarios/` directory, and output evaluation metrics in a `scores.txt` file that will by saved in the `my_scores/` directory.
+   > This will evaluate the agent in the `my_agent` directory on the scenarios in the `scenarios/example_scenarios/` directory, and output evaluation metrics in a `scores.txt` file that will by saved in the `my_scores/` directory.

-4. Zip up the `agent.py` and all other files your agent needs in order to run
+1. Zip up the `agent.py` and all other files your agent needs.

    ```bash
    $ cd agents/my_agent/
    $ zip my_agent.zip *
    ```
-   > You can verify that the submission was zipped properly by unzipping your compressed submission.
-You should see all the files and directories you zipped when you uncompress `my_agent.zip`, that is, make sure extra directories are not created within the zip.
+   > Ensure there is no extra directories created within the zip.
+Uncompressing `my_agent.zip` should only yield the files and directories you zipped.

-5. Go to the competition page on CodaLab and upload your zipped agent submission
+1. Go to the competition page on CodaLab and upload your zipped agent submission